csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 #.
 Break your program three times, in order to identify three different error messages, and three ways of breaking C\#'s rules.

-If you have time or need ideas, you can try with the following, and see which one(s) make the building impossible (do not forget to undo your change after):
+If you have time or need ideas, you can try with the following and see which one(s) make the building impossible (do not forget to undo your change after):

 - Remove the semicolon after `using System`
 - Replace `class Program` with `class TestOne`